Chromatic Cyclotomic Extensions: Chromatic Applications

 We deduce that the Morava module of a Galois extension $R$ can be described in terms of the $\rho$-twisted action.

 \begin{prop} For $R\in \GalExt{\Sp_{K(n)}}{G}$ classified by $\rho \colon \Morex_n \to G$, the Morava module of $R$ is even, and there is an isomorphism of even Morava modules

-where on the left hand side the action of $\Morex_n$ is induced from the action on $E_n$, and on the right hand side, it is the $\rho$-twisted action.
+where on the left hand side the action of $\Morex_n$ is induced from the action on $E_n$ and the trivial action on $R$, and on the right hand side, it is the $\rho$-twisted action.
 In particular, the $\Morex_n$ action on $\pi_0(E_n \otimes R)$ determines $\rho$ up to conjugation. \end{prop}